jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Or if you're completely pure and clean, it might reduce to what's supposed to be natural.

-Q: But you don't recommend eating [unintelligible].
+Q: But you don't recommend eating lots of fruit [unintelligible].

 A: Well, if he's suffering, just cut it out.

-Q: And then all you do is [unintelligible]. [unintelligible]
+Q: And then all you do is [unintelligible].

+A: No, he should not have a lot of sweet fruit.

+Q: Even if the fruit is really nice.

+Q: Especially.

+Q: [unintelligible] I mean, could you do that a couple days or something?

 A: Well, any kind of intense fat will help absorb the poisons that may cause heavy symptoms.
 Usually I'll use cheese to do it, but now with the cheese pasteurized, you have to work around that.

-Q: [unintelligible] I mean, it's like on a continual basis.
+Q: [unintelligible] Look at what it is.
+The burning coming out of the rectum, I mean, it's like on a continual basis.

 A: Well, you have to understand, you were a vegetarian for 20 years?